CrociDB/bulletty/README.md

  - [X] All your data in one place
  - [X] Download entries
  - [X] Render Markdown
- - [ ] Mouse support
- - [ ] Image support (depending on your terminal emulator)
  - [ ] Themes
+ - [ ] Read later
  - [ ] Highlight
  - [ ] Notes
  - [ ] Web view
+ - [ ] Mouse support
+ - [ ] Image support

 ## Philosophy

 The whole idea is bringing back the syndicalized internet.
 You subscribe to the sources you like the most and you get their content whenever it's available.
-When you get it, it's yours. **bulletty** will generate a Markdown file of each entry from each source.
+When you get it, it's local, it's yours. **bulletty** will generate a Markdown file of each entry from each source.
 You can read through the embedded reader, straight from your terminal, or using any text editor.
 Much like the posix philosophy, everything here is a file.

 Registering a new feed is as easy as: